yhimanshu22/angel-Lazyjobseeker.com/README.md

 - "Best part: keyboard shortcuts, quick snippets, and quiet UI.
 It never distracts from the conversation." — Akira Sato, Systems Engineer (Tokyo)
 - "I followed the video guide, generated an API key, and pasted it into settings.
 Everything just worked.
 I use Angel for writing test scenarios and bug reproduction steps." — Isabella Rossi, QA Engineer (Milan)

-# Environment Variables

-Set these as needed for distribution and runtime configuration:

-- ANGEL_WIN_DOWNLOAD_URL
-- ANGEL_MAC_INTEL_URL
-- ANGEL_MAC_ARM_URL
-- OPENAI_API_KEY (if using OpenAI)
-- GEMINI_API_KEY (if using Gemini)

 # Notes on Privacy & Security

-- Audio is processed in real-time and not stored by default
+- Audio is processed in real-time and not stored by default full privacy everything in local including resume update
 - Conversations stay on your device; API usage follows provider policies
 - Keys are never hard‑coded; use the Settings screen or env vars

+Intrested and you know what is API key then download now and use it for lifetime with very offordablenprice:

+Download now:
-For support or questions, visit: <https://lazyjobseeker.com>
+For support or questions, visit: <https://lazyjobseeker.com/lifetime>